-- an accounting of the family's total gross earned income and a caretaker relative's necessary child care expenses for month six (6) of extended benefits;
+- an accounting of the family's total gross earned

+income and a caretaker relative's necessary child care expenses for months 6 and 12 of extended benefits;

-due by the 5th day of month seven (7) respectively of extended benefits.
+- due by the 5th day of months 7 and 13 respectively of extended benefits.

-On the 15th of each month, a reporting form is sent to any family who has reached month six (6)of extended MA.
+On the 15th of each month, a reporting form is sent to any family who has reached month six or month twelve of extended MA.
 Such a family must report the required income and necessary child care information by the 5th day of the following month.